 - pepper

-- Stir the vegetables well and cook them in the butter for about 6 minutes.
+Stir the vegetables well.
+Cook them in the butter for 6 minutes.
 Then pour in the tripel beer.

-- Stir and cook for another 2 minutes.
-Then add the cleaned and rinsed mussels to the pan.
+Stir and cook for another 2 minutes.
+Add the cleaned mussels.

-- Stir and put a lid on the pan.
-Turn the heat high now and let the mussels cook in the beer and vegetables for 4 to 5 minutes.
+Stir and put a lid on the pan.
+Turn the heat up high now.
+Let the mussels cook in the beer and vegetables for 5 minutes.
 They should have opened by then.
 Add the crumbled blue cheese.

-- Stir, turn the heat lower and let the blue cheese melt into the beer sauce.
-Cook for another 2 minutes until the sauce starts to thicken lightly.
+Stir and turn the heat lower.
+Let the blue cheese melt into the beer sauce.
+Cook for another 2 minutes until the sauce starts to thicken.

-- Check the seasoning and add extra pepper to taste if necessary.
-Then scoop the mussels onto warm plates and drizzle with the rest of the blue cheese sauce and vegetables.
-Sprinkle with some of the freshly chopped parsley.
-Serve immediately while hot.
+Check the seasoning.
+Add pepper to taste.
+Then scoop the mussels onto warm plates.
+Drizzle with the rest of the blue cheese sauce and vegetables.
+Sprinkle with freshly chopped parsley.
+Serve immediately.